 This document specifies requirements for cybersecurity risk management regarding engineering for concept, development, production, operation, maintenance, and decommissioning for road vehicle electrical and electronic (E/E) systems, including their components and interfaces.

 It’s also worth noting that additional compliance standards and regulations that impact software supply chains are likely to be published in the coming years.
-(A recent executive order that addressed sourcing “information and communications technology and services” components from foreign adversaries is one example of this.)
 We expect these to be top of mind for not only auto manufacturers, but OEMs that are increasingly involved in software.
 For example, the Biden Administration's recent cybersecurity executive order requires any organization that sells into the federal government to meet elevated standards for supply chain security and transparency.

 How Software Composition Analysis Helps Secure the Automotive Software Supply Chain